BassemKattan/opennms/smoke-test/README.md

 ### Run tests from local tarball

 If you have the code compiled and assembled locally, you can use the tarball build for container images, so you don't have to wait for the CI/CD to download the container image artifact.
-Drop the assembled OpenNMS-tar.gz file in `opennms-container/horizon/tarball` and run `docker build -t horizon .` Smoke tests will run the image named `horizon` in your local Docker image repo.
+Drop the assembled OpenNMS-tar.gz file in `opennms-container/horizon/tarball` and run `docker build -t opennms/horizon .` Smoke tests will run the image named `opennms/horizon` in your local Docker image repo.

 ## Writing system tests